Pipeline

 • Give Marketing, SDRs, and Sales aligned targets

 Bottom-up forecasting isn’t about control.
-It’s about clarity.
+It’s about clarity across pipeline, performance, and revenue projection accuracy.

 Final Word: Forecast Like a Time Traveler

-Bottom-up forecasting turns Sales Ops into time travelers, using past patterns to predict future revenue with near-scientific precision.
+Bottom-up forecasting turns Sales Ops into time travelers, using past patterns, funnel signals, and sales data to predict future revenue with near-scientific precision.

 Want to see how many MQLs you need to hit your revenue goal?
 Try RevSure, book a demo today!